Encino Man: Critical response

-On Rotten Tomatoes, the film has an approval rating of 15% based on 34 reviews, with an average rating of 3.5/10.
+On Rotten Tomatoes, the film has an approval rating of 17% based on 36 reviews, with an average rating of 3.5/10.
 The website's critical consensus reads: "Encino Man isn't the first unabashedly silly comedy to embrace its stupidity and amass a cult following, but whether or not it works for you will largely be determined by your tolerance for Pauly Shore."
-On Metacritic, the film has a weighted average score of 25 out of 100 based on 20 critics, indicating "generally unfavorable reviews".
+On Metacritic, the film has a weighted average score of 25 out of 100 based on 20 critics, indicating "generally unfavorable" reviews.
 Audiences surveyed by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 Variety panned the film, saying "Encino Man is a mindless would-be comedy aimed at the younger set.
 Low-budget quickie is insulting even within its own no-effort parameters".
 Peter Rainer of the Los Angeles Times wrote: "There are a lot of funny ideas in Encino Man that don't come off because the director, Les Mayfield, and his screenwriter, Shawn Schepps, don't seem to have made up their minds how smart they want to be.
 A scene like Link freaking out during a visit to the La Brea tar pits museum should count for a lot more than it does here".

 Pauly Shore's performance in Encino Man won him the Razzie Award for Worst New Star.

-Derivative works

-The film was the basis for a book titled Stoney's Encino High Notebook.
+Books

+A novelization of the film by Les Mayfield was published by Scholastic Books.
+A tie-in, Stoney's Encino High Notebook, was also published by Hyperion Books.
+The book is written in character as Stoney, with no author credited.

+Sequels

-A made for television movie, Encino Woman, aired on April 20, 1996, on ABC.
+A made-for-television movie sequel, Encino Woman, aired April 20, 1996, on ABC.
+It takes a different and more feminist approach, parodying the fashion industry and featuring numerous cameos by drag queens.
+Variety compared it to Paris Is Burning.

+Fraser reprised his role as Link for cameo roles in two subsequent Shore films, as a college student in Son in Law and a soldier in In the Army Now, seeming to imply that all three films exist in the same timeline.

-According to Shore, Disney+ was discussing a sequel, as of May 2022, with the possibility of him, Astin and Fraser back as their characters.
+According to Shore, in 2022, Disney+ personnel were discussing a potential further sequel with the possibility of Astin, Fraser, and him back as their characters.